Directive on the harassment complaint process (2018)

 - the need for the appropriate management level to ensure that all persons associated with the complaint, including (if they are already aware of the complaint) colleagues of the parties and potential witnesses, understand the seriousness of the matter and the need to respect the sensitivity and confidentiality of the process;

 - the consequences of potential reprisals against complainants, witnesses or respondents, and that actions of this nature could lead to disciplinary measures; and

 - the anticipated financial costs of the complaint resolution process (informal conflict resolution fees or formal investigation fees), which the responsible Branch, Program or Centre will bear;

-Therefore, after ten (10) working days and in the absence of a mutual agreement to pursue other processes, the Secretary General will proceed to the Investigation stage as below and will inform the parties accordingly.
+Therefore, after five (5) working days and in the absence of a mutual agreement to pursue other processes, the Senior Ethics Officer will proceed to the Investigation stage as below and will inform the parties accordingly.

-The Secretary General will reference and follow the process set out by the Treasury Board Secretariat for investigations involving members of the core public service.
+The Senior Ethics Officer will reference and follow the process set out by the Treasury Board Secretariat for investigations involving members of the core public service.

-The Secretary General ensures that all stages of the investigation process are completed in a timely fashion while maintaining contact with the Investigator throughout the Investigation and is specifically responsible for the following actions:
+The Senior Ethics Officer ensures that all stages of the investigation process are completed in a timely fashion while maintaining contact with the Investigator throughout the Investigation and is specifically responsible for the following actions:

 - Taking measures to select and mandate an external investigator that meets the Competencies Profile for Harassment Investigators within federal organizations ( as set by the Treasury Board Secretariat);